riseio/project-bumble/README.md

 # Project Bumble
 A native PC and Steamdeck port of **Buck Bumble**, with widescreen support, modern graphics, a plethora of QOL enhancements, and keyboard, mouse and controller controls.
 This is hobby project originally built for my own playthrough, now shared because sharing is caring.
-While feedback and bug reports are welcome, please keep your virtue signalling and code quality objections to reddit.

 ## Download and play